 If you are charged, or concerned about being charged, under this statute, you may benefit from the services of an experienced sex crimes lawyer.
 All evidence needs to be obtained and carefully evaluated.
 All alternatives need to be explored, and you need not face this life-altering experience alone.

-To get immediate help from a sex crimes lawyer, contact Irving & Feldmann today.
+To get immediate help from a sex crimes lawyer, contact The Irving Law Firm, P.C. today.
 Call 703.468.1885 to speak with a legal representative about your case or click here contact us online.